 In the world of business, integrity is a valuable currency.

-If you say you’re going to do something (eg. connect a person to someone else, send an email, book a meeting), then you have to do it.
-You also want to follow up within 24-48 hours, so the memory of your meeting is still fresh in both your minds.
+If you say you’re going to do something (eg. connect a person to someone else, send an email, book a meeting), then follow through – ideally within a few days, so the memory of your meeting is still fresh in both your minds.